thebombzen/PyXOSnip/README.rst

 Install
 -------

-* on archlinux, install with your favorite aur manager, ie. yay -S escrotum-git
+* Working on this, it's not on pip or AUR yet
-* with pip, pip install escrotum
+* You can always clone the repo and install it with setup.py